 If the package includes post-installation instructions, they're displayed after the installation is completed.
 Review and follow the instructions provided.
 In addition, before you deploy the package to your users, make any necessary changes for your implementation.
-Depending on the contents of the package, you might need to perform some of the following customization steps.
+Depending on the contents of the package, some of the following customization steps are required.

 - If the package includes permission sets, assign the included permission sets to your users who need them.
-In managed packages, you can't make changes to permission sets that are included in the package, but subsequent upgrades happen automatically.
-If you clone a permission set that comes with a managed package or create your own, you can make changes to the permission set, but subsequent upgrades won't affect it. - If you're re-installing a package and need to re-import the package data by using the export file that you received after uninstalling, see Importing Package Data. - If you installed a managed package, click Manage Licenses to assign licenses to users.
+In managed packages, you can't edit permission sets that are included in the package, but subsequent upgrades happen automatically.
+If you clone a permission set that comes with a managed package or create your own, you can edit the permission set, but subsequent upgrades won't affect it. - If you're reinstalling a package and need to reimport the package data by using the export file that you received after uninstalling, see Importing Package Data. - If you installed a managed package, click Manage Licenses to assign licenses to users. - Note: You can't assign licenses in Lightning Experience.
+To assign a license, switch to Salesforce Classic.

-- Note: You can't assign licenses in Lightning Experience.
-If you need to assign a license, switch to Salesforce Classic. - Configure components in the package as required.
+• Configure components in the package as required.
 For more information, see Configuring Installed Packages.